Don’t be bamboozled by a paediatric shoulder x-ray. Use an ABCD approach and pick up some tips and tricks in our step-by-step guide.

 Like the paediatric elbow, the paediatric shoulder has ossification centres, so x-ray appearances differ depending on the age of the child.

-At birth, the humeral diaphysis, mid position of clavicle and the body of the scapula are ossified – the rest are essentially cartilage.
+At birth, the humeral diaphysis, mid position of the clavicle and the body of the scapula are ossified – the rest are essentially cartilage.

 The proximal humerus has three ossification centres: